massimotisi/CoqTL/fr.inria.atlanmod.coqtl.generators/README.md

 Information
 ------
 This repository contains working-in-progress Eclipse plugins for generating metamodel/model inputs of CoqTL from Ecore files.
+* The generator has been tested with Java 11 and seems not to be compatible with Java 8.
 * To generate **.v** files from Ecore metamodels, check **fr.inria.atlanmod.coqtl.ecore.core.EcoreGeneratorDriver**.
 * To generate **.v** files from xmi models, check **fr.inria.atlanmod.coqtl.xmi.core.XMIGeneratorDriver**.
   * A gradle file is provided to compile a executable jar for XMI model generation